LACMTA/metro-api-v2-base/fastapi/tests/readme.md

     pip install -r requirements.txt
     ```

-## Running Tests
+## Running all tests

 This project uses `pytest` for unit testing.
-To run the tests, use the following command:
+To run all the tests, use the following command:

 ```bash
 pytest tests/test_main.py